tscizzle/ionic-nice-calendar/README.md

 ### npx cap sync

 Takes the bundled web app in `build/` and updates the platform-specific apps in their directories, e.g. `android/`.
 The native app inside `android/` can be opened in Android Studio, for example.
 That is also the native app that would be uploaded to a given platform's app store.

+### npx cap open android

+Opens the project in Android Studio.
+You could also open the project (in the `android/` folder) directly from within Android Studio, instead of using this command.

+### npx cap run android

+Runs the project on a device or in an emulator.
+You could also run the project directly from within Android Studio, instead of using this command.